 Weak passwords are those that are easy to guess.
 As an obvious example, don’t use the word “password” as your login.
 Another example of a weak password would be your name and birth year, which is information that hackers can easily find.
 Also, don’t reuse your passwords.
 Come up with a fresh one every time.

-Another important mobile banking security tip is to always use public WiFi with caution.
+Another important mobile banking security tip is to be very cautious about using public wifi.
 If you must use it, try to use a secured network whenever possible that requires a password to sign in.
 If a secured network is unavailable, the next best thing is an unsecured network that requires login information of some sort.

-That said, whenever you’re using public WiFi, do not access your bank account or any other sensitive personal information.
+That said, whenever you’re using public wifi, do not access your bank account or any other sensitive personal information.
+You could be jeopardizing the security of those credentials.

 Also, turn off settings on your devices that allow automatic connectivity, which could permit your computer or mobile device to connect to a network that you would otherwise want to avoid.
 Be sure to monitor your Bluetooth connections as well, since Bluetooth can allow other devices to connect directly to yours.